Nellie Martel

-Ellen Alma Martel, (30 September 1855 - 11 August 1940) was an English-Australian suffragist and elocutionist.
+Ellen Alma Martel, (née Charleston; 30 September 1855 - 11 August 1940) was an English-Australian suffragist and elocutionist.
 She stood for the Senate at the 1903 federal election, one of the first four women to stand for federal parliament.

 Life

 Born at Beacon in Cornwall to hammer-man John Charleston and Elizabeth, née Williams (one of her siblings was future Australian Senator David Charleston), she migrated to Australia in 1879, arriving in Sydney in January 1880.
 She married a Guernsey widower, photographer Charles Martel, at Christ Church Cathedral in Newcastle on 4 April 1885; the couple returned to Britain in 1889.
 While in England she witnessed her sister's marriage to the engineer Alfred Goninan.

 After touring France and Italy, Martel and her husband returned to Sydney in 1891 and both joined the Womanhood Suffrage League (WSL); she was elected to its council and organising committee in 1894 and to the finance committee in 1895.

 Her husband had been declared bankrupt in September 1893, after an unwise business venture; although he was granted a certificate of discharge in March 1894, Martel worked as an elocution teacher from their home in Paddington and paid off the mortgage by 1900, by which time she was teaching from George Street.

 During this time she was active in the campaign for female suffrage, particularly in New South Wales.
 Martel also became known for her "rich contralto" voice and gave recitations and musical performances, at the monthly "At Homes" she and her husband held at the Hotel Arcadia.

 In September 1901, she became founding president of the Women's Progressive Association of New South Wales, formed party in response to Rose Scott's domination of the WSL, along with Annie Golding, Belle Golding, and Kate Dwyer.

 In April 1903, she was elected president of the Women's Liberal and Reform Association, and she was also elected to the finance committee of the Australian Free Trade League in October.